BuchEPP/Buch/Notebooks/README.md

     - click on the green field `<>Code`
     - select `Download ZIP`

-The comments are intentionally brief.
+The comments in the notebooks are intentionally brief.
 Therefore, read the relevant section in the book carefully and try to understand every line of code.
 Play with it: change parameters such as masses or vertex factors and see what happens.
 You can also use these notebooks as examples for calculating other processes.

 ----
 - [Argand.ipynb](Argand.ipynb)